pzelnip/pycascades2021/Readme.md

 #### Print

-Print is avaiable out of box, no redundant info, normally won't change behaviour, can answer "has this line been run?"
+Print is available out of box, no redundant info, normally won't change behaviour, can answer "has this line been run?"

 But, you need to know where to put the print, requires code modification, lacks context, hard to manage output

 #### Logging

-More configuerable, easy to mange output, richer context (line #'s etc)
+More configurable, easy to mange output, richer context (line #'s etc)

 More combursome to configure, not always available out of the box

 #### Debugger

-Powerful, with more features, doesn't require familiarity with code, hlep to find root cause more easily
+Powerful, with more features, doesn't require familiarity with code, help to find root cause more easily

 But depends on certain lib/editor/ide, some learning curve, no way to persist info, performance issue

 ### Rethink Debugging: Two Pain Points